 - N-O-P-Q-R: Lightly tinted, usually yellow.
 Tint can be seen with the naked eye.

 - S-T-U-V-W-X-Y-Z: Tinted, usually yellow, may progress to brownish.
 Tint visible to the naked eye, even when mounted.

-GIA diamond reports and many other lab reports indicate whether or not a diamond exhibits fluorescence, which means the diamond's color changes when it is exposed to ultraviolet radiation.
+Lab reports indicate whether or not a diamond exhibits fluorescence, which means the diamond's color changes when it is exposed to ultraviolet radiation.
 Since UV radiation is a component of daylight and is also present in fluorescent-lit rooms, diamonds with this characteristic can appear to change color quite often.

 - Diamonds that produce a blue reaction usually appear whiter, or more colorless, under UV light.

 - Stones that fluoresce yellow appear even more yellow under some lighting conditions.

 The color of some diamonds can be dramatically changed by using HPHT (high pressure/high temperature) processing.
 Unlike diamond treatments used in the past, HPHT changes appear to be permanent.

 Coatings are sometimes used to enhance a diamond's color temporarily.